Henry-WL/BetterGram-Frontend/README.md

 If a user likes or comments on a photo the feed will update in real-time without the user needing to refresh the page to see changes, this allows for a great user experience.

 #### Editing Profile
-Users can edit their own profile if they are logged in, changing their username, email and password are all available, all updates are shown in real time.
-If a user edits their username this will update across their chats.
+Users can edit their own profile if they are logged in, changing their username, email, profile picture and password are all available, all updates are shown in real time.
+If a user edits their username this will update across their feed.

 #### Responsive Design
 The app is designed to be responsive across various devices, including desktops, tablets, and smartphones.
 This ensures optimal usability and accessibility regardless of screen size or device type.